First Move Wins

 “What’s uprooted mean?” Åke whispered in Dust’s ear, after Robijn went out to the back.

-“It means I’m still travelling,” Dust whispered in return.
-“And have no fixed mate.”
+“It means I haven’t built a fixed residence,” Dust whispered in return.
+“And have no offspring.”

 Mina sat up a little straighter as she flipped through the pages.
 “When I go pro, I want this brand to sponsor me.
 That’d be like— a dream come true.”

 “For real?
-I mean, I can easily put in a good word for you,” Åke suggested.
+I mean, I can put in a good word for you,” Åke suggested.
+“Cool girl like you.
+I think you’re a pretty easy sell!”

 Mina was rendered speechless.

-“Good call,” Ekster said.
-“She still needs a cover-up.
+“Good call,” Ekster said from where he was glued to the coffee machine.
+“She still needs a cover story.
 Being a student won’t account for the money she’ll be making in the future.
-Same for you, Max,” he instructed the boy behind the fittingroom curtain.
+Same for you, Max,” he called to the boy behind the fittingroom curtain.

 Mina fully cracked up and even Prisma giggled.